vmware-archive/liota/README.md

 * A LIOTA_CONF environment variable
 * Finally the default configuration file location for every installation: /etc/liota/. (note this will need to be copied from the system doc directory, typically /usr/lib/liota/config)

-Here is the default liota.conf file:
+Here is the snapshot of liota.conf file:

 ```bash
 [LOG_CFG]